- Animal encounters

 Day 8 Kariba Town to Three Finger Bay

-After a leisurely breakfast board your locally rated 4-star cruiser and sail along Lake Kariba to a secluded inlet in Three Finger Bay.
+After a leisurely breakfast board your 4-star cruiser and sail along Lake Kariba to a secluded inlet in Three Finger Bay.
 Lunch is served on board before setting out on a unique safari experience to discover the abundant wildlife and emblematic submerged forests of Lake Kariba and the Matusadona National Park.
 As the sun sets drinks and snacks are served before dinner on the cruiser.
 B, L, D

 Day 9 Three Finger Bay to Crocodile Creek